Note: Personalized Learning Games, Inc. is our official company name; however, we also do business as Centervention ®.

 Information collected from students:

 During gameplay, PLG collects information directly from a student, over the Internet, in the form of the interactions that a student makes with the Programs.
 This information may be used to create an assessment and/or to personalize the way the Programs deliver skill building lessons.
 This information may also be used to create reports of student progress that can be shared with authorized educators and providers.
+Please note that this information is retained only for educational purposes.

 In order to use the Programs, you and/or your student(s) must submit basic personal information about yourselves and allow PLG to use that information in a limited number of ways.
 We ask you to ensure that the Parent/Educator has reviewed and submitted consent as part of the registration process, which will require you to consent to our collection and use of information directly from a student over the Internet as described above.